ChangtongZhou/front-end-interview-practice/backbonejs.md

 The pattern sets no fixed relationship between the data and their presentation.
 That is, the same data can be displayed, for example, in the form of text, a table, a diagram – depending on the user’s action and the way controller interprets them.

+## Kraken.js

+### What is Kraken:

+* A secure and scalable layer that extends express by providing structure and convention.
+* Keeps your code organized by splitting up the configuration, content + temples and routing logic into different places so that it is easy to keep track of everything and to easily swap out components.